 It was forged with magical diamonds collected during the journey of a true Tibian.
 Awarded by TibiaLife.com.br.

 Another shield among the Tibian fansite items is the Majestic Shield (it represents Guildstats.eu), which cannot be equipped in the shield slot, but it can be hung on the wall.
 It is treated rather as a wall decoration and doesn’t even have the defense factor reduced.

 You see a majestic shield.

 It weighs 150.00 oz.

 This wonderful shield was designed for GuildStats.eu, to honour all guilds in Tibia.

 ITEM HAS TO FIT THE TIBIAN STYLE

-The item which we plan to design may possibly be implemented to the game, that’s why it has to strictly suit the game.
+The item which we plan to design may possibly be implemented in the game, that’s why it has to strictly suit the game.
 In many ways.
 Let’s take the arrangement of the object, lighting, outlines, as well as compliance with the game style as good examples.

 The sprites can be grouped into isometric and non-isometric.
 These first, don’t exist in Tibia at all.
 The game is presented in an oblique projection, which means that the angle of deviation of the z-axis from the x-axis is 135˚.